taranjeet/greb/README.rst

-find-meaning
+greb
 =====

-find-meaning is a command line interface which finds the meaning for a given word.
+greb is a command line interface which finds the meaning for a given word.
+Greb stands for Grab meaning from web.